aprove-developers/LoAT/docs/index.md

 The tool is based on the recurrence solver [PURRS](http://www.cs.unipr.it/purrs/) and the SMT solvers [Yices](https://yices.csl.sri.com/) and [Z3](https://github.com/Z3Prover/z3/).

+# Downloading LoAT

+[Here](https://github.com/aprove-developers/LoAT/releases) you can find the latests releases of LoAT.

 # Input Formats

 To analyze programs with LoAT, they need to be represented as *Integer Transition Systems*.